-- The flooding angle will be limited by immersion of such an opening.
-It is not necessary to define a criterion for non-immersion of unprotected openings at equilibrium, because if it is immersed, the range of positive GZ limited to flooding angle will be zero so "s" will be equal to zero. - An unprotected opening connects two rooms or one room and the outside.
+1 The flooding angle will be limited by immersion of such an opening.
+It is not necessary to define a criterion for non-immersion of unprotected openings at equilibrium, because if it is immersed, the range of positive GZ limited to flooding angle will be zero so "s" will be equal to zero.

+2 An unprotected opening connects two rooms or one room and the outside.
 An unprotected opening will not be taken into account if the two connected rooms are flooded or none of these rooms are flooded.
 If the opening is connected to the outside, it will not be taken into account if the connected compartment is flooded.
 An unprotected opening does not need to be taken into account if it connects a flooded room or the outside to an undamaged room, if this room will be considered as flooded in a subsequent stage.

-Openings fitted with a weathertight mean of closing ("weathertight openings")
+Openings fitted with a weathertight means of closing ("weathertight openings")

-- 3 The survival "s" factor will be "0" if any such point is submerged at a stage which is considered as "final".
-Such points may be submerged during a stage or phase which is considered as "intermediate", or within the range beyond equilibrium. - 4 If an opening fitted with a weathertight means of closure is submerged at equilibrium during a stage considered as intermediate, it should be demonstrated that this weathertight means of closure can sustain the corresponding head of water and that the leakage rate is negligible. - These points are also defined as connecting two rooms or one room and the outside, and the same principle as for unprotected openings is applied to take them into account or not.
+3 The survival "s" factor will be "0" if any such point is submerged at a stage which is considered as "final".
+Such points may be submerged during a stage or phase which is considered as "intermediate", or within the range beyond equilibrium.

+4 If an opening fitted with a weathertight means of closure is submerged at equilibrium during a stage considered as intermediate, it should be demonstrated that this weathertight means of closure can sustain the corresponding head of water and that the leakage rate is negligible.

+5 These points are also defined as connecting two rooms or one room and the outside, and the same principle as for unprotected openings is applied to take them into account or not.
 If several stages have to be considered as "final", a "weathertight opening" does not need to be taken into account if it connects a flooded room or the outside to an undamaged room if this room will be considered as flooded in a successive "final" stage.

-Partial immersion of the bulkhead deck may be accepted at final equilibrium.
+1 Partial immersion of the bulkhead deck may be accepted at final equilibrium.
 This provision is intended to ensure that evacuation along the bulkhead deck to the vertical escapes will not be impeded by water on that deck.
 A "horizontal evacuation route" in the context of this regulation means a route on the bulkhead deck connecting spaces located on and under this deck with the vertical escapes from the bulkhead deck required for compliance with SOLAS chapter II-2.

-- Horizontal evacuation routes on the bulkhead deck include only escape routes (designated as category 2 stairway spaces according to SOLAS regulation II-2/9.2.2.3 or as category 4 stairway spaces according to SOLAS regulation II-2/9.2.2.4 for passenger ships carrying not more than 36 passengers) used for the evacuation of undamaged spaces.
-Horizontal evacuation routes do not include corridors (designated as category 3 corridor spaces according to SOLAS regulation II-2/9.2.2.3 or as category 2 corridor spaces according to SOLAS regulation II-2/9.2.2.4 for passenger ships carrying not more than 36 passengers) within the damaged space.
-No part of a horizontal evacuation route serving undamaged spaces should be immersed. - $s_i = 0$ where it is not possible to access a stair leading up to the embarkation deck from an undamaged space as a result of flooding to the "stairway" or "horizontal stairway" on the bulkhead deck. - 4 Horizontal escapes situated in way of the damage extent may remain effective, therefore s_i need not be taken as zero.
-Contributions to the attained index A may still be gained.
+2 Horizontal evacuation routes on the bulkhead deck include only escape routes (designated as category 2 stairway spaces according to SOLAS regulation II-2/9.2.2.3 or as category 4 stairway spaces according to SOLAS regulation II-2/9.2.2.4 for passenger ships carrying not more than 36 passengers) used for the evacuation of undamaged spaces.
+Horizontal evacuation routes do not include corridors (designated as category 3 corridor spaces according to SOLAS regulation II-2/9.2.2.3 or as category 2 corridor spaces according to SOLAS regulation II-2/9.2.2.4 for passenger ships carrying not more than 36 passengers) or escape routes within a damaged zone.
+No part of a horizontal evacuation route serving undamaged spaces should be immersed.

+3 $s_i = 0$ where it is not possible to access a stair leading up to the embarkation deck from an undamaged space as a result of flooding to the "stairway" or "horizontal stairway" on the bulkhead deck.